John W. Hyde

-John W. Hyde (born March 29, 1941, in Jackson, Michigan) is a veteran producer whose credits span feature film, television, and animation.
+John W. Hyde (born March 29, 1941, in Jackson, Michigan) is an American veteran producer whose credits span feature film, television, and animation.
 Hyde is married to Kate Morris Hyde and lives in both Los Angeles and Badger, California.

 Biography

 Hyde is a member of both the Academy of Motion Picture Arts and Sciences and the Academy of Television Arts and Sciences, where he has been nominated for five Emmy Awards, winning one.
 He is a former officer and director of The Cousteau Society.
 He was also a founding member, as well as Vice Chairman and Board member, of the American Film Market.
 Hyde and his wife own Fairlea Ranch and raise World Champion American Quarter Horses.
 Hyde graduated from New York University with additional international economic studies at Leiden University in the Netherlands.

 Prior to 1990

 Hyde was involved in production, distribution and as a management consultant overseeing the domestic and foreign distribution of nearly 125 motion pictures and television shows.
 His production credits include Short Circuit, Flight of the Navigator, 8 Million Ways to Die, The NeverEnding Story, Mighty Mouse, Homicide: Life on the Street, 9½ Weeks, UHF, and the award-winning Das Boot.